S1mple133/ki-nba-rookie/README.md

-# KI NBA Project
+# Introduction

-Use NBA rookie stats to predict if player will last 5 years in league
+This Project's aim is to use NBA player stats to predict if a player will last 5 years in league.

 ## Members
 * Christoph Handel